Automattic/wp-feature-api-agent-demo/README.md

 wpReactAgent.run("Get the site title option");
 wpReactAgent.run("Update the posts_per_page option to 15");

+// Examples with WordPress Plugins wpReactAgent.run("List all active plugins");
+wpReactAgent.run("Search for a SEO plugin");

+// Examples with WordPress Media wpReactAgent.run("Show me the 10 most recent media items");

+// Examples with WordPress Site Health wpReactAgent.run("Check if my site is using page caching");
+wpReactAgent.run("What's the size of autoloaded options in my database?");

 // Example with Navigation
 wpReactAgent.run("Take me to the Media Library");